oracle-devrel/technology-engineering/data-platform/open-source-data-platforms/oci-cache/connect-via-nlb/README.md

 # How to use this asset?

-Open the connect-via-nlb.pdf and follow the steps carefully.
+Open the exposing-oci-cache-via-network-load-balancer.pdf and follow the steps carefully.

 # Pre-requisites: